GentleDell/Omni-stereo-dense-reconstruction/README.md

   [interpolation](https://pypi.org/project/interpolation/).

-- To execute the wrapper correctly, a computer equiped with Nvidia GPUs (at least 4GB memory) with [CUDA](https://developer.nvidia.com/cuda-downloads) installed is necessary.
-It is recommended to execute the reconstruction on a server to avoid the 'timeout' error from GPU.
-Besides, you have to install [colmap](https://colmap.github.io/) or use the colmap in [this repository](https://github.com/GentleDell/Omni-stereo-dense-reconstruction/tree/master/PatchMatchStereo_GPU).
+- To execute the wrapper correctly, a computer equiped with Nvidia GPUs (the higer image resolution the more GPU memory) with [CUDA](https://developer.nvidia.com/cuda-downloads) installed is necessary.
+It is recommended to execute the dense reconstruction on a pure command line interface or jupyter notebook to avoid the 'timeout' error from GPU.
+Besides, for depth estimation, [COLMAP](https://colmap.github.io/) is enough.
+But to execute view synthesis, the modified COLMAP in [this repository](https://github.com/GentleDell/Omni-stereo-dense-reconstruction/tree/master/PatchMatchStereo_GPU) is needed.

 ### Examples

-An examples can be found [here](), includeing :
+An examples can be found [here](https://github.com/GentleDell/Omni-stereo-dense-reconstruction/blob/dev/cube_script/Tutorials.ipynb), includeing :
 1. a simple introduction of the provided cubemap class;
 2. an example for the wrapper of 360 depth map estimation;
 3. an example for the views selection;